katzenpost/katzenpost/docs/specs/kemsphinx.rst

 ===============

 We'll express our KEM Sphinx header in pseudo code.
 The Sphinx body will be exactly the same as [SPHINXSPEC]_.
-Here's our KEM API:
+Our basic KEM API has two functions:

 * ct, ss = ENCAP(PUB_KEY) - Encapsulate generates a shared
   secret, ss, for the public key and encapsulates it into a ciphertext.